 - 1 Edusave scholarships are given to encourage Singapore Citizen students to excel in their studies.
-Singapore Citizen students in the top 10% of each level in Primary 5 and 6, and all the secondary levels in the Government and Government-aided schools; and specialised schools are eligible for Edusave Scholarships for Primary Schools (ESPS) and Secondary Schools (ESSS) Schemes respectively. - 2 For both schemes, the scholarships are school-based.
-School principals select awardees from all streams in each level based on the students' academic performance and subject to good conduct. - 3 In 2021, 6,572 Singapore Citizen students were awarded the ESPS and 13,850 the ESSS at a total value of \$9.2 million.
+Singapore Citizen students in the top 10% of each level and course in Primary 5 and 6, and all the secondary levels in the Government and Government-aided schools; and specialised schools are eligible for Edusave Scholarships for Primary Schools (ESPS) and Secondary Schools (ESSS) Schemes respectively. - 2 For both schemes, the scholarships are school-based.
+School principals select awardees at each level and course based on the students' academic performance and subject to good conduct. - 3 In 2022, 6,470 Singapore Citizen students were awarded the ESPS and 13,892 the ESSS at a total value of \$9.2 million.
 Table-1 shows the breakdown of awardees by level.